- Financial wellbeing

 This should be disheartening to all of society.
 Parity of pay and opportunity is not just good for women, it’s good for everyone.
 Drawing on the talents of the total workforce, not just a part of it, creates the diversity of thinking and innovation vital to tackling domestic and global challenges.
 And, let’s face it, closing the gender pay gap is the right thing to do.

-But 50 years after the Equal Pay Act, women in the UK still earn just 81p of every pound earned by men, and it’s even worse in many other countries.
+But over 50 years after the Equal Pay Act, women in the UK still earn just 81p of every pound earned by men, and it’s even worse in many other countries.

 Why equal pay matters